-- Audit work is governed by ISAs which require more rigour, including testing (on a sample basis) the validity of items, completeness, cut off, existence of assets etc. For example, verifying bank balances to independent bank letters; property entries to land registry records / valuation reports. - The auditor provides a positive statement on whether the accounts show a "true and fair view" (i.e. based on whether they contain any "material" erros / omissions). - The auditor has to build up a body of evidence to support a positive opinion on the accounts; therefore the audit opinion provides more assurance thus giving more comfort to trustees, staff, funders, donors, beneficiaries and other stakeholders. - Requirement to review and test internal financial controls and systems.
-As well as providing more assurance, this can lead to helpful recommendations in the management letter. - Useful end product is a constructive management letter for trustees (agreed with management).
-This is a helpful way of highlighting recommendations for systems improvements, sharing of best practic and flagging relevant upcoming sector / regulatory developments to management and trustees.
+Merits Downside Simpler process - in essence it comprises a review of the accounting records kept by the charity and a comparison of the accounts to those records.
+Should be undertaken in accordance with the Charity Commission's "Directions".
+More onerous form of external scrutiny than an independent examination requiring more auditor input, and management time.
+Has to be undertaken in accordance with International Standards on Auditing (ISAs) supplemented by relevant specialist guidance for charity auditors.
+The examination provides trustees, funders, beneficiaries, stakeholders and the public with a form of confirmation that the accounts of the charity have been reviewed by an independent person.
+Less expensive than an audit.
+Costs more than an independent examination.
+Downside Merits Less depth to the work i.e. less vouching of the validity of entries and items as the examiner's work is primarily based around checking the extraction of underlying data into the accounts, and analytical review.
+Verification and vouching will only occur in exceptional cases.
+Audit work is governed by ISAs which require more rigour, including testing (on a sample basis) the validity of items, completeness, cut off, existence of assets etc. For example, verifying bank balances to independent bank letters; property entries to land registry records / valuation reports.
+The examiner's report to the trustees is only required to confirm that no evidence has been found that suggests that the accounts have not been prepared properly.
+It is "negative assurance" therefore providing a more limited form of scrutiny.
+Certain matters will be reported where there are significant concerns.
+The auditor provides a positive statement on whether the accounts show a "true and fair view" (i.e. based on whether they contain any "material" errors / omissions).
+The opinion is not providing assurance as to whether the accounts show a "true and fair" view.
+The auditor has to build up a body of evidence to support a positive opinion on the accounts; therefore the audit opinion provides more assurance - thus giving more "comfort" to trustees, staff, funders, donors, beneficiaries and other stakeholders.
+No requirement to review internal financial (and other) controls and systems; no requirement to plan work and review systems from the perspective of prevention / detection of fraud and error although the examiner will report any issues s/he comes across in this area.
+Requirement to review and test internal financial controls and systems.
+As well as providing more assurance, this can lead to helpful recommendations in the management letter.
+No requirement to produce a management letter.
+Useful end product is a constructive management letter for trustees (agreed with management).
+This is a helpful way of highlighting recommendations for systems improvements, sharing of best practice and flagging relevant upcoming sector / regulatory developments to management and trustees.